craigs/personal-site/README.md

 Set the GRAPHCMS_API environment API endpoint in [next.config.js](next.config.js)

-You will also want to ensure that the GraphCMS API is open to the public, but also read only.
+You will want to ensure that the GraphCMS API is open to the public and read only.

 ## Running the server